JonnyNguyen005/SQL-Portfolio/README.md

 SQL Skills Used: Filtering, Aggregation, Conditional Analysis, Group By, Data Interpretation
 [View SQL Script](./student_mental_health_analysis/mental_health_analysis.sql)

----

-## 📬 Contact

 Feel free to explore the projects and SQL scripts to see my work in action.
 If you have any questions or feedback, please don't hesitate to reach out!

+---

-Note: To view the SQL scripts, navigate to the respective file paths provided in each project description.
+*Note: To view the SQL scripts, navigate to the respective file paths provided in each project description.*